jusss/BluetoothKeyboardKotlin/README.md

 into a bluetooth keyboard, use android phone as a bridge.

 # Note
+there is a bug from https://github.com/domi1294/BluetoothHidDemo,<br/>
+it can not work with Windows/Linux/Mac OSX, only work with Android/iPhone,<br/>
 Shift Del just send Shift, and Win Del just send Win. iOS use Ctrl-Space to switch English/Chinese in default input method, Android use Shift-Space to switch English/Chinese in Google Pinyin.<br/>
 it uses scan code, not key code,<br/>
 for example, Delete 76, Backspace 42, Ctrl 224<br/>